dipenbhuva/HRMCSU/README.md

     Recruitment Module: Streamlines the hiring process from job posting to candidate selection.
     Performance Evaluation: Facilitates periodic employee performance reviews and feedback collection.

+#PLEASE CHECKOUT OUR END USER GUIDE FOR COMPLETE FUNCTIONALITIES OF OUR PANEL WITH SCREENSHOTS AND HIGHLIGHTED AREAS INSIDE FIGURES

 # Installation